Skip to domain extractor

 Optional registrable-root mode rolls subdomains up using multi-part suffix rules (for example api.mail.google.co.uk → google.co.uk).
 For edge-case TLDs, use Maximum accuracy (PSL)—the Public Suffix List loads once in your browser.
 Export as CSV, JSON, or plain text.

-How to use Domain Extractor — Extract Domains from URLs, Emails & Text
+How to use Domain Extractor

-1. Paste or upload text
+1. Paste or upload input

 2. Choose extraction mode